 Involving young people helps drive the quality, relevance and impact of NCB research.

-Established in 2011, the YRAs are a diverse group of children and young people aged 7-18, recruited from across the country.
-In addition, a number of children and young people with additional needs aged up to 25 play an active role in the group.
+Established in 2011, the Young Research Advisors (YRAs) are a diverse group of children and young people aged 7-18, recruited from across the UK.
+In addition, NCB work with a number of children and young people with special educational needs and disabilities needs, aged up to 25, who play an active role in the group.

 The YRAs receive ongoing training on research methods, ethics and key policy issues.
 They carry out a range of roles including: